 Personal information provided for admission and registration and any other information placed into the student record will be collected, protected, used, disclosed and retained in compliance with Ontario's Freedom of Information and Protection of Privacy Act (R.S.O.
 1990, c.
 F.31).
 In addition to collecting personal information for its own purposes, the university collects specific and limited personal information on behalf of Your SA (student association).
 Your SA uses this information for the purpose of membership administration, elections, annual general meetings and its health plans.
 The university discloses the personal information to the student association only for those purposes.
-Please contact Your SA if you have any questions about its collection, use and disclosure of the information.
-T: 905.721.1609, E: sa@dc-uoit.ca.
+Please contact Your SA at 905.721.1609 or sa@dc-uoit.ca if you have any questions about its collection, use and disclosure of the information.

-If you have any questions about the collection, use and disclosure of your personal information by the university, please contact the director, Human Resources, 2000 Simcoe Street North, Oshawa, Ontario, Canada L1H 7K4, T: 905.721.8668.
+If you have any questions about the collection, use and disclosure of your personal information by the university, please contact the director, Human Resources, 2000 Simcoe Street North, Oshawa, Ontario, Canada L1H 7K4, 905.721.8668.